 The projects we finance typically depend in part on various U.S. federal, state or local governmental policies that support or enhance project economic feasibility.
 Such policies may include governmental initiatives, laws and regulations designed to reduce energy usage, encourage the use of clean energy or encourage the investment in and the use of sustainable infrastructure.
 Incentives provided by the U.S. federal government may include tax credits (some of which that are related to clean energy have recently expired), tax deductions, bonus depreciation and federal grants and loan guarantees.
 Incentives provided by state governments may include renewable portfolio standards, which specify the portion of the power utilized by local utilities that must be derived from clean energy sources such as renewable energy.
 Additionally, certain states have implemented feed-in tariffs, pursuant to which electricity generated from clean energy sources is purchased at a higher rate than prevailing wholesale rates.
-Other incentives include tariffs, tax incentives and other cash and non-cash payments.
-In addition, U.S. federal, state and local governments may provide regulatory, tax and other incentives to encourage the development and growth of sustainable infrastructure.
+Other incentives to encourage the development and growth of sustainable infrastructure.
+Governmental agencies and obar governments may provide regulatory, tax and other incentives to encourage the development and growth of sustainable infrastructure.
 Governmental agencies and other owners of real estate frequently depend on these policies to help defray the costs associated with, and to finance, various projects.
 Government regulations also impact the terms of third party financing provided to support these projects.
 A number of U.S. federal government incentives focused on reducing the cost of such projects, have recently expired or are scheduled to expire in the near term.
 Further changes in government policies, including retroactive changes, could negatively impact our operating results.